“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 Continue reading ““Siboney” by Ernesto Lecuona, covers by Xiomara Alfaro, Concha Buika, various; English translation”

-“She Was Different” Lyrics
+“She Was Different”

 Album: Realidades (Deluxe), Realities (Deluxe), 2014